warkrug/an_introduction_to_sinatra/README.md

 #### Adding a default task

 The following command make the test task the default task.
-That is, the task run if you just enter *rake* and the command line.
+That is, the task run if you just enter *rake* at the command line.

     task :default => :test